-Never quite the solemn city, New York took a solemn day marked by black-clad killjoys and turned it into an occasion for celebration, with clowns, marching bands, and helium-swollen trademark symbols.
+Once upon a time, Thanksgiving was a solemn day started by the Pilgrims, a bunch of black-clad killjoys.
+But then New York threw the day a parade, turning it into an occasion for celebration, with clowns, marching bands, and helium-swollen trademark symbols.

 Rags Seek Riches